Gautam855/Notepad-using-Java/README.md

 ## Prerequisites

-- Java Development Kit (JDK) installed on your system.
+- Java Development Kit (JDK):
+  Make sure you have JDK installed on your system.
+You can download and install it from the [official website](https://www.oracle.com/java/technologies/downloads/#java11).
+- IDE (Optional):
-- An Integrated Development Environment (IDE) like IntelliJ IDEA, Eclipse, or NetBeans.
+  If you prefer using an Integrated Development Environment (IDE) like IntelliJ IDEA, Eclipse, or NetBeans, you can import the project into your IDE and run it from there.

 ## How to Run